 If you’re one of the 61% of the population who wears contacts or glasses, then you know how pricey they can be.

-And Lord help you if you have more than one family member that needs them, because then you’re looking at spending potentially hundreds of dollars every year.
+And Lord help you if you have more than one family member that needs eyewear, because then you’re looking at spending potentially hundreds of dollars every year on new glasses, contact lenses, or both.

 Regular eye exams at a local optometrist can average between $50-$150 depending on where you live.